Table of Contents

 Improve Your Academic Success

-We encourage you to follow these steps to stay motivated.
+Follow these steps to stay motivated.

 Promote and Preserve Academic Integrity

 The value of an education at Iowa State University depends significantly upon the quality of academic work and research completed by you and other students.
-As students, your role in promoting and preserving the integrity on campus is essential.
+As students, your role in promoting and preserving integrity on campus is essential.
 To learn more about academic integrity and your responsibilities, visit the Office of Student Conduct’s website.

 To understand plagiarism, the consequences of plagiarism and best practices for avoiding plagiarism view the Know the Code: Plagiarism: Academic Integrity at ISU YouTube video.